Israeli troops battle Hamas militants in southern Gaza

-Israeli troops battled Hamas militants in the southern Gaza Strip on Tuesday after expanding their offensive deeper into the besieged territory, with warnings that an “even more hellish scenario” was unfolding for trapped civilians.
+The army launched its ground invasion in Gaza’s north, sending in troops and tanks to destroy Hamas and free hostages taken in unprecedented October 7 cross-border attacks.

-Israel had initially focused its offensive on the north of the territory, but the army is now also dropping leaflets on parts of the south, telling Palestinian civilians there to flee to other areas.
+After an air and ground assault that has displaced tens of thousands and reduced much of the north to rubble, the army said it had moved south as it targets “Hamas strongholds throughout the Gaza Strip”.

-Israeli tanks, armoured personnel carriers and bulldozers were seen on Monday near the southern Gaza city of Khan Yunis, which is packed with civilians who fled their homes further north in the territory earlier in the war, witnesses told AFP.
+Israeli tanks, armoured personnel carriers and bulldozers were seen near the southern Gaza city of Khan Yunis, forcing already displaced civilians to pack up and flee again, witnesses told AFP.

-The army said Monday it was taking “aggressive” action against “Hamas and other terrorist organisations” in Khan Yunis, warning that the main road in the north and east of the city “constitutes a battlefield”.
+With top Hamas leaders still at large and many hostages still in militant hands, the Israeli army said it was taking “aggressive” action against Palestinian militants in Khan Yunis, Gaza’s second-largest city.

-Hamas claimed via Telegram its militants had targeted two personnel carriers and a tank near Khan Yunis.
+In retaliation for the worst attack in its history, Israel has vowed to eradicate Hamas and secure the release of all the hostages held in the Gaza Strip.

-As the war spreads, international aid organisations have warned that civilians in the densely populated territory are running out of places to flee to.
+International aid organisations have warned that civilians in the densely populated Strip are running out of places to flee to.

 “Nowhere is safe in Gaza and there is nowhere left to go,” said Lynn Hastings, UN humanitarian coordinator for the Palestinian territories.